Ireland edge tenacious Georgia in Autumn Nations Cup - RFI

 The Irish pressed hard to score a third try but CJ Stander was again held on the line and the visitors cleared.

-A reflection of the match was it was the Georgians who had smile son their faces at the final whistle and the hosts who looked downcast.
+A reflection of the match was the sight of the Georgians wreathed in smiles at the final whistle while the hosts looked downcast.

 © 2020 AFP